sjbrown/misc_work/genesis/rules.md

 to come out.
 But it won't cost as much if the band has started making a name for itself.

+If the gig card shows the :truck: :minibus: symbol, you can bring friends to the show.
 You can bring a maximum number of friends equal to your personal CROWD.
 For every friend you bring, you must spend COIN equal to the number shown on the ⛟ symbol of the gig card.